 The jungles are cool and damp, much like the one inhabited by mountain gorillas in Africa.
 Adam found fresh tiger tracks in the jungle and thought the beast was only a few hundred yards away from our camp.

-Twice whilst cross to the far side of the lake, the antiquated fisherman's canoes sprung leaks and were almost swamped when the lakes waters became choppy.
+Twice, whilst crossing to the far side of the lake, the antiquated fisherman's canoes sprung leaks and were almost swamped when the lake's waters became choppy.
 The holes had to be plugged with black paper bags and we had to bail out the water.